For further questions please contact Marlène Borcard, Secretary of IMD Foundation & Supervisory Boards

 Professor of Leadership and Organizational Development

-At the organizational level, he studies the content of change (including the use of levers such as strategy, structure and systems), the management of the change process and the role of leaders therein.
-His work in this area has appeared in several articles and books, including Process Re-engineering, Organizational Change and Performance Improvement (McGraw Hill, with Soumitra Dutta) and Performance Measurement and Management Control: Behavioral Implications and Human Actions (co-edited with Antonio Davila and Marc J. Epstein, Emerald, 2014).
-He has written over 30 cases, four of which received Case of the Year Awards from the European Foundation for Management Development or the European Case Clearing House.
+At the organisational level, he studies the content of change (including the use of levers such as strategy, structure and systems), the management of the change process and the role of leaders therein.
+His work in this area has appeared in several books, articles and over 30 cases, four of which received Case of the Year Awards from the European Foundation for Management Development or the European Case Clearing House.
 He also acted as content expert in the development of a ground-breaking computer-based change management simulation, the Change Pro Simulation®.

-On the corporate governance side, Professor Manzoni focuses on interpersonal dynamics within the Boardroom and between Management and the Board.
+On the corporate governance side, Professor Manzoni focuses on interpersonal dynamics within the Boardroom and between management and the Board.
 Ongoing research examining the impact of interpersonal dynamics on increasingly diverse Boards of Directors received the 2011 Research Award on Leadership & Corporate Governance from the Association of Executive Search Consultants.
-He is a member of the Board of Singapore’s Civil Service College and a Fellow of the Singapore Institute of Directors.
+A Fellow of the Singapore Institute of Directors, Professor Manzoni served for two years on the Board of Singapore’s Civil Service College (2015-2017).
+He is currently serving on the Board of the Association to Advance Collegiate Schools of Business (AACSB International), the world’s largest business education alliance.

 A citizen of Canada and France, Professor Manzoni received his Doctorate from Harvard Business School.
 He had earlier graduated from l’Ecole des Hautes Etudes Commerciales de Montréal and worked with Ernst and Young in Montreal before receiving an MBA from McGill University.

 The recipient of several awards for excellence in teaching, Professor Manzoni is a frequent keynote speaker.
-He also performs consulting, top management team support and leadership development work for several international organizations, which has led him to work in more than thirty countries over the years.
+He also performed consulting, top management team support and leadership development work for several international organisations, which has led him to work in more than thirty countries over the years.